measurement-kit/ios-example/README.md

 receipt of such signal.
 My suggestion is to instruct Xcode to run the app on a device and then, once the app is installed on device, disconnect the device from your computer and run from device.

+The NDT implementation of MK does not know yet how to retry with busy servers, hence in such case the test terminates with an error.